-Setting Meaning BROADCA ST The broadcast address of the control is needed only if it is different from the standard setting.
+Setting Meaning BROADCAS The broadcast address of the control is needed only if it is different from the standard setting.
 The standard setting is formed from the net and host ID, in which all bits are set to 1.
-ROUTER Network address of default router: This entry is required only if your network consists of several subnetworks interconnected by routers.
-The entered network configuration does not become effective until the control is rebooted.
-After the network configuration is concluded with the OK and reboots.
+ROUTER Network address of default router: This entry is required only if your network consists of several subnetworks interconnected by routers. \Rightarrow The entered network configuration does not become effective until the control is rebooted.
+After the and reboots.